davidgiga1993/mixing-station-docs/docs/beta.md

 This section will get updated based on the feedback I receive.

-## Yamaha DM7

-The Yamaha DM7 beta is available since Mixing Station `2.2.6`, use the `dm7` code for the secret mode dialog (see below).

 ## Secret Mode / Pre-release

 The secret mode allows you to access unreleased features of the app.